zachaa2/ytp-convert/README.md

-# 🎵 ytp2mp3
+# 🎵 ytp-convert

 [![PyPI version](https://badge.fury.io/py/ytp2mp3.svg)](https://pypi.org/project/ytp2mp3/)

-**ytp2mp3** is a Python-based command-line tool that downloads a YouTube playlist and merges all audio tracks into a single `.mp3` file.
+**ytp-convert** is a Python-based command-line tool that downloads a YouTube playlist and merges all audio tracks into a single file.

 Enjoy listening to your favorite playlists as one contiguous audio file, and skip advertisements.